Paklock/HackRF1/Automatic-dependent-surveillance–broadcast-(ADS-B).md

 ## Airlines

 ### Log into microSD
-You can turn on logging the received data into the microSD card.
-The ADSB RX will log each frame including the following columns:
+The ADSB RX app will log each frame including the following columns:

 * **(YEAR MONTH DAY HOUR MIN SEC)**
 * **(RAW PACKET IN HEXA)**